kubernetes/enhancements/keps/sig-scheduling/2926-job-mutable-scheduling-directives/README.md

 ### Goals

-- Allow mutating node affinity, node selector and tolerations of jobs that have never been unsuspended.
+- Allow mutating node affinity, node selector, tolerations, annotations and labels of the pod template of jobs that have never been unsuspended.

 <!--